karimmesselmi/rock-paper-scissors-game/README.md

 ## 👤 About Me

-**Karim Messelmi** — Computer Science student, currently building my foundation in C++ and algorithmic thinking.
+**Karim Messelmi** — Computer Science student, building my foundation one project at a time.

 🔗 [LinkedIn](https://www.linkedin.com/in/karim-messelmi-34a02a379)